 There could be several reasons why your naan bread is not puffing up:

 Resting Time: The dough needs time to rest and rise.
-If you didn’t allow it enough time, it might not puff up as much.
+If you don’t allow it enough time, it might not puff up as much.

-Cooking Temperature: If the cooking temperature is too low, the naan might not puff up.
-It needs a high heat to make the water in the dough turn into steam quickly, which creates the puff.
+Cooking Temperature: The naan might not puff up if the cooking temperature is too low.
+It needs a high heat to make the water in the dough turn into steam quickly, which creates a puff.

 Wet Dough: If your dough is too wet, it could prevent it from puffing up.
 The dough should be soft but not too sticky.